Codster7SH/Codster7SH/README.md

 - 🔭 I’m currently working on **Data Mining , Machine Learning , Evolutionary Algo. and Fuzzy Systems**

-- 🌱 I’m currently learning **NLP , Text Crawling and Evolutionary Algorithm**
+- 🌱 I’m currently learning **NLP , Text Crawling and similar deep learning modules**

-- 👯 I’m looking to collaborate on **Projects on Data Analysis and Data Mining**
+- 👯 I’m looking to collaborate on **Projects on Data Analysis, ML and DL and Genrative Ai**

 - 🤝 I’m looking for help with **Java Web Crawling kind of code**